cdktf/cdktf-provider-cloudflare/docs/dlpProfile.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.30.0/docs/resources/dlp_profile#id DlpProfile#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.31.0/docs/resources/dlp_profile#id DlpProfile#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `ocrEnabled`<sup>Optional</sup> <a name="ocrEnabled" id="@cdktf/provider-cloudflare.dlpProfile.DlpProfile.Initializer.parameter.ocrEnabled"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+If true, scan images via OCR to determine if any text present matches filters.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.31.0/docs/resources/dlp_profile#ocr_enabled DlpProfile#ocr_enabled}

 ---